 We currently have a membership of over 200, with a total of 24 Groups, flourishing in members' homes and a variety of other venues

 Membership fees are £10.00 for the annual membership period ending 31st March 2019.

 A monthly Newsletter is published containing all contact details, forthcoming events and a list of various groups.
 The current newsletter can be found under the NEWS tab at the top of the page.

 Why not come along and visit us, new members always welcome.
 Alternatively an enrolment form can be found by clicking the link on this page.

-Our AGM in May 2017 saw elections for a new Committee, new members joined those remaining to take Broomfield & District U3A forward for another exciting year of speakers and events.
+Our AGM in May 2018 saw elections for a new Committee, new members joining those remaining to take Broomfield & District U3A forward for another exciting year of speakers and events.